paritytech/helm-charts/charts/node/README.md

 ## Upgrade

 ### From v4.x.x to v5.0.0 (⚠️ breaking changes)
 - Chain backup upload functionality has been removed.
-I.e., the `node.enableChainBackupGcs` flag is no longer available;
+I.e., the `node.enableChainBackupGcs` flag is no longer available.
+Backup upload was implemented in the form of init container.
+Since backup init container starts before the main container runs, the node does not have a chance to sync to the latest block.
+Instead, backup container syncs the DB chunks from the time the node was last online which most of the times would be a stale data.
+Additionally, after backup is completed the node will continue to run which is not always necessary as you probably just wanted to make a backup and exit the script.
+A more complete solution for making node backups will be published in the future releases of the chart;
 - Chain backup download scripts have been updated to use [`rclone`](https://rclone.org/).
 Multiple flags associated with this functionality have changed.
-Chain backup and relay chain backup restoration are now controlled by `node.chainData.chainSnapshot` and `node.collatorRelayChain.chainData.chainSnapshot` blocks of flags accordingly.
+Chain backup and relay chain backup restoration are now controlled by `node.chainData.chainSnapshot.*` and `node.collatorRelayChain.chainData.chainSnapshot.*` blocks of flags accordingly.
 - Chain backup restoration now supports a new method: downloading DB files by direct HTTP links using a list of files as a reference.
 I.e., a restoration process would first download a file containing a list of DB files that need to be downloaded. `rclone` will then use this file to generate HTTP links to the DB files and download it in parallel.
 - The following flags have changed:
   - `initContainer.*` -> replaced with `initContainers.*` to enable individual configuration of each init container;